Rapid Insights: ‘I Love LA’ Turns Friendship Fails into Gen Z Gold

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Vault uses index scores to describe the impact a given story/theme/element will have on specific KPIs:
+Vault AI uses index scores to describe the impact a given story/theme/element will have on specific KPIs:

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-How is the show’s social tracking?
+How important is the franchise connection?

 Introducing Genre DNA™